The Peter Potamus Show: Breezly and Sneezly

 A polar bear named Breezly Bruin (voiced by Howard Morris) and his friend Sneezly Seal (voiced by Mel Blanc) use various schemes to break into an army camp in the frozen north, while trying to stay one step ahead of the camp's leader Colonel Fuzzby (voiced by John Stephenson).

 Yippee, Yappee and Yahooey

-Three dogs named Yippee (voiced by Doug Young), Yappee (voiced by Hal Smith), and Yahooey (voiced by Daws Butler impersonating Jerry Lewis) aka The Goofy Guards, work for the King (voiced by Hal Smith), a short, complaining ruler who is often on the receiving end of their antics.
+Three dogs named Yippee (voiced by Doug Young), Yappee (voiced by Hal Smith) and Yahooey (voiced by Daws Butler impersonating Jerry Lewis), a.k.a.
+The Goofy Guards, work for the King (voiced by Hal Smith), a short, complaining ruler who is often on the receiving end of their antics.
 The trio's plumed hats and swords are reminiscent of The Three Musketeers.